openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### End-User Claims in ID Tokens

-Regarding the Claims in the ID token, the RP can trust that the SIOP has access to the private key required to sign the ID token.
+Regarding the ID token as a transport mechanism, the RP can trust that the SIOP has access to the private key required to sign the ID token.
 The value of the `sub` Claim is bound to this key.
-The private key required for signing the ID token MUST NOT be made available to other parties, in particular attackers.
+It is in the SIOP's interest to not make the signing available to other parties, in particular attackers.
 The RP can therefore use the `sub` Claim as a primary identifier for the End-User, assuming that the ID token was checked properly.

 Other Claims within the ID token MUST be considered self-asserted: The SIOP can use arbitrary data that can usually not be checked by the RP.
 RPs therefore MUST NOT use other Claims than `sub` to (re-)identify users, for example, for login.

 ### Additional Data in Verifiable Presentations

 The validity of data presented in Veriable Presentations is attested by the issuer of the underlying Verifiable Credential.
 The RP MUST ensure that it trusts the specific issuer, and verify that the Verifiable Presentation is correctly bound to the SIOP transaction (`nonce` and `client_id` binding as described above) before using the data.
-The cryptographic keys within the Verifiable Presentation and for signing the ID token are usually not related.
+The cryptographic keys within the Verifiable Presentation and for signing the ID token are not necessarily related and the RP SHOULD NOT make assumptions in this regard.

 RPs MUST consider that Verifiable Presentations can be revoked and that user data within the Verifiable Credential may change over time.
-Such changes can only be noticed by the RP if the Verifiable Presentation is requested at each login.
+Such changes can only be noticed by the RP if the Verifiable Presentation is checked at each login.

+## RP and SIOP Metadata Integrity

+The integrity and authenticity of SIOP and RP metadata is paramount for the security of the protocol flow.
+For example, a modified `authorization_endpoint` could be used by an attacker to launch phishing or mix-up-style attacks (see [@I-D.oauth-security-topics]).
+A modified `redirect_uri` could be used by an attacker to gather information that can then be used in replay attacks.
+The provisions defined in this specification ensure the authenticity and integrity of the metadata if all checks (signature validation, etc.) are performed as described.

 ## Usage of Cross-Device SIOP for Authentication